Linux Shutdown Command – 8 Examples with All Options

 sudo shutdown -r +10 “Rebooting for maintenance”

-Using shutdown command to schedule a Linux system reboot
+Using shutdown command to schedule a system reboot with a message

 About The Author